 Very first winter (if outside)

 Your seedlings should be overwintered for your first winter.
-Overwintering may be the process of protecting the woods from its first winter season.
-This will give it a better opportunity to survive without any issues.
+Overwintering is the process of protecting the tree from its first ever winter.
+This will give it a well opportunity to last without any issues.
 Hide your pot into the ground, with mulch up to the very first branch.
 This will give your woods the best chance of survival keeping the roots warm.